ctkelley/NotebookSIAMFANL/README.md

 describe the Newton and Broyden algoirthms.
 CTK95 has the theory.
 This project is a sequal to CTK03.
 CTK03 is Matlab-centric and will remain in print.

+A recent Acta Numerica paper has everything

+(CTK18) C. T. Kelley, ***Numerical Methods for Nonlinear Equations***, Acta Numerica 27 (2018), pp 207--287. https://doi.org/10.1017/S0962492917000113

-The references I use for pseudo-transient continuation and Anderson acceleration are
+The references I use for theory of pseudo-transient continuation and Anderson acceleration are

 (CTK98) C. T. Kelley and D. E. Keyes, ***Convergence Analysis of Pseudo-Transient Continuation***, SIAM Journal on Numerical Analysis 35 (1998), pp 508-523. https://doi.org/10.1137/S0036142996304796